top of page

 Beauchamp Chapel, St Mary's Church, Warwick © St Mary's Church, Warwick

 Robert's widow Lettice lived for over another four decades after Robert's death, dying of natural causes on 25 December 1634, at the grand age of 91, at the property she had inherited from Robert and made her home since 1590 - Drayton Bassett.
-Whilst Lettice had married for the third time within a year of Robert's death, to Sir Christopher Blount, Robert's Gentleman of the Horse, it was her wish to be reunited with her second husband, and their son; in his will dated 1587, Robert had described her as being a "faithful, loving, very obedient, careful wife".
+Whilst Lettice had married for the third time within a year of Robert's death, to Sir Christopher Blount, Robert's Gentleman of the Horse, it was her wish to be reunited with her second husband, and their son; in his will dated 1587, Robert had described her as being a "faithful, loving, very obedient, careful wife" (The National Archives, 2024 [3]).
 Lettice was subsequently buried alongside Robert at St Mary's Church, in a funeral in February 1635, having outlived her three husbands, six (known) children and Elizabeth herself by many years, her effigy lying slightly elevated above his, reflecting her own social status and ancestry.

 Comments